 DARIAH

 By the end of September 2015 the CC will collect e-Infrastructure requirements from the DARIAH community through the online survey and by interviewing key persons (such as coordinators of relevant Working Groups).
 The collected inputs will be analysed and presented at the EGI Community Forum in Bari in November.
 Furthermore, it is expected that proposed DARIAH working group will be approved and that CC can start with the more dedicated dissemination activities and presentations towards DARIAH community on the possibilities of the advanced infrastructures (e.g. Federated Cloud).
 Also, the beta version of the mini-project are planned to be launched at the first half of November and presented on the EGI Community Forum.
-To enable an access to the EGI infrastructure for DARIAH users, a new Virtual organization for Arts and Humanities is expected to be fully operational (with dedicated computational and storage resources as well as associated applications and service, e.g. WS-PGRADE portal and gLibrary repository) in the first half of Novembers.
+To enable an access to the EGI infrastructure for DARIAH users, a new Virtual organization for Arts and Humanities is expected to be fully operational (with dedicated computational and storage resources as well as associated applications and service, e.g. WS-PGRADE portal and gLibrary repository) in the first half of November.
 In November CC will produce a detailed user support and training plan (internal deliverable) and in January and February CC are obliged to produce two EGI-Engage deliverables describing the final versions of two technical mini-projects.

 Regarding the workplan, the project activities are performed on time except the release and the collection of inputs form the survey that occurs due to some specificities required by DARIAH community.
 This small deviation from the workplan does not influence the other activities within the CC.